VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

                     OnChange=@OnChange></JingetDropDownListTree>
 ```

+***Properties:***

+`OriginalItems`: Contains the items which are populated to dropdownlist using `DataProviderFunc`.
+Data in this property is in the same order as in original data source.

+`Items`: Contains a copy of data in `OriginalItems`.
+Data in this property are NOT in the same order as in original data source.

-Parameters/properties/callbacks and methods for this components are exactly same as `JingetDropDownList` component.
+Other Parameters/properties/callbacks and methods for this components are exactly same as `JingetDropDownList` component.
 Except that `JingetDropDownList` uses `JingetDropDownItemModel` as it's data model provider class which contains `Value` and `Text` properties.
 But `JingetDropDownListTree` uses `JingetDropDownTreeItemModel` as data model provider which in addition to `JingetDropDownItemModel` properties, also contains `ParentValue` property to construct the tree structure